problame/CSNotificationView/README.md

 #CSNotificationView

-Easy to use, iOS-7-style transculent notification view that drops into `UIView` and `UITableView`.
+Easy to use, iOS-7-style, semi-translucent notification view with blur that drops into `UIView` and `UITableView`.

 **Requires iOS 7.**

 <div style="float: left; text-align: center">